tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.7.7 =
+* Updated the Freemius SDK to the latest version.
+* Tested with WP 6.3-beta.

+= 1.7.6 =
+* Updated the Freemius SDK to version 2.5.8.
+* Tested with WP 6.2.2 and 6.3-alpha.

+= 1.7.5 =
+* Fixed a visual bug where the log size limit field was too narrow in the most recent WP version.
+* Tested with WP 6.2.

+= 1.7.4 =
+* Updated the Freemius SDK to version 2.5.3 in the hopes of fixing a couple of PHP 8.1 deprecation notices that appear to be triggered by the SDK.

+= 1.7.3 =
+* Fixed a number of PHP 8 deprecation warnings and compatibility issues.
+* Tested with WP 6.1.

 = 1.7.2 =
 * Added an "Ignored regular expressions" setting.
 Enter one or more regex patterns in the box and the plugin will hide log entries that match any of those patterns.